hashicorp/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 terraform import vsphere_host_virtual_switch.switch tf-HostVirtualSwitch:host-10:vSwitchTerraformTest
 ```

-The above would import the vSwtich named `vSwitchTerraformTest` that is located in the `host-10`
+The above would import the vSwitch named `vSwitchTerraformTest` that is located in the `host-10`
 vSphere host.